ideas42ventures/ideas42ventures.com/src/handbook/product.md

 This a general design process that we follow for large and small projects.
 We apply these steps when building a first MVP of an entire product and also when building new features of an existing product.
 Some projects won’t require every one these steps, we often use a subset.

-1. Define, refine, and communicate the root problem we’re working to solve
+1. Define, refine, and communicate the root problem we’re working to solve.
+[Principle #1](#1.-start-with-problems%2C-not-solutions)
-1. Produce static designs and prototypes in Figma
+1. Produce static designs and prototypes in Figma.
+This is a chance to explore ideas for user flows, aesthetics, and copy.
 1. Present and get feedback on static designs
-1. Iterate on static designs
+1. Iterate on static designs based on feedback
 1. Get more feedback on static designs as needed
 1. Refine and organize static designs and prototypes
 1. Further refine designs during implementation